lawrennd/old_talks/_ml/includes/making-parameters-non-parametric-illustration.md

 \subsection{Back to a Simple Regression Problem}

-\notes{Here we set up a simple one dimensional regression problem.
+\notes{Here we set up a simple one-dimensional regression problem.
 The input locations, $\inputMatrix$, are in two separate clusters.
 The response variable, $\dataVector$, is sampled from a Gaussian process with an exponentiated quadratic covariance.}